USFWS/ACP-Mapping/README.md

 ## Getting help

-Contact the [Erik Osnas](emailto:Erik_Osnas@fws.gov) for questions about this repository, source data, data products, or to report bugs or data errors.
+Contact [Erik Osnas](mailto:Erik_Osnas@fws.gov) for questions about this repository, source data, data products, or to report bugs or data errors.

 ## Contribute